odoo/documentation/content/applications/websites/website/publish/domain_name.rst

 To set up the root URL of your website and of all the links sent in emails, you can ask an administrator of your database (any user in the *Settings* group) to perform a login from the login screen.
 It's as simple as that!

-If you want to do it manually, you can go to :menuselection:`Settings --> Technical --> System Parameters` .
+If you want to do it manually, go to :menuselection:`Settings --> Technical --> System Parameters`.
 Find the entry called ``web.base.url`` (you can create it if it does not exist) and enter the full URL of your website, like ``https://www.myodoowebsite.com``.

 .. warning::